mattbalza/temp/reports-2.md

 You might have to play with the chartArea %s to make it fit nicely in the modal

 ---

-Edit the "title" row inside the "var options"
+Also, Edit the "title" row inside the "var options", to make it smaller and not bold

 ---

 Right after: